Life simulation game: Social simulation

 Social simulation games explore social interactions between multiple artificial lives.
 In some cases, the player may simply be an observer with no direct control but can influence the environment of the artificial lives, such as by creating and furnishing a house and creating situations for those characters to interact.
 These games are part of a subcategory of artificial life game sometimes called a virtual dollhouse.
 The Sims is the most notable example of this type of game, and was itself influenced by the 1985 game Little Computer People.

 In other games, the player takes a more active role as one character living alongside other artificial ones, engaging in similar life pursuits as to make money or sustain their character while engaging in social interactions with the other characters, typically seeking to gain beneficial relations with all such characters.
 Several of these fall into the subgenre of farming simulations, where the player-character runs a farm in a rural setting, growing crops and raising livestock to make money to keep their farm going while working to improve relations with the local townspeople.
 Such games include the Story of Seasons and the Animal Crossing series, and Stardew Valley.
 Dating sims are related to this type of game, but generally where the play-character is seeking a romantic relationship with one or more computer-controlled characters, with such titles often aimed at more mature audiences compared to the typical social simulation game.
 Dating sims may be more driven by visual novel gameplay elements than typical simulation gameplay.

+Raising simulation

+Raising simulation games are a recent subgenre of life simulation games that focus on training and developing a specific character over a set period.
+Unlike life simulation and virtual pet games, which are usually open-ended, raising sims are defined with clear objectives and narrative outcomes.
+Gameplay centres around making choices and building character stats in order to reach specific goals or achievements.
+These games are usually turn-based, with time sometimes divided into days or seasons that require actions to be taken in that turn.
+The subgenre became especially popular in Japan, where it is known as 育成ゲーム (ikusei gēmu).

+Most raising simulations are single-player and emphasise planning and resource management.
+Some titles incorporate visual novel elements to support branching events and character interactions.
+While historically more common in Japan, raising simulations have begun to attract growing interest in Western markets.

+Notable examples of Raising simulations include: Princess Maker, Monster Rancher, The Idolmaster, and Uma Musume Pretty Derby.